florath/wvw-covid19-datapool/Readme.rst

 * Automatically updated every some hours from the given sources
 * Unified and easy to use JSON formatted data
-* Can be used locally or in a cloud.
+* Data can directly be retrieved using HTTPS from a database (sort and filter actions will shortly follow)

 Database